NSS-Workshops/agentic-ai/src/sections/working-existing-codebases/01-codebase-analysis-understanding/index.md

 ## Why Codebase Analysis Matters

-Before you can effectively modify or extend existing code, you need to understand:

-- **Architecture patterns** - How is the application structured?
-- **Data flow** - How does information move through the system?
-- **Dependencies** - What external libraries and internal modules are being used?
-- **Conventions** - What coding standards and patterns does the team follow?
+Before you can effectively modify or extend existing code, you need to understand several critical aspects of the system.
+Architecture patterns reveal how the application is structured and organized, showing you the high-level design decisions that shape the entire codebase.
+Data flow understanding helps you trace how information moves through the system, from user inputs to database storage and back to the interface.
+Dependencies mapping shows you what external libraries and internal modules are being used, helping you understand the project's ecosystem and potential points of failure.
-- **Business logic** - What problems is this code solving?

-Jumping into modifications without this understanding is like performing surgery without knowing anatomy - you might fix one thing but break three others.
+Coding conventions and patterns represent the team's established way of doing things, from naming standards to file organization to architectural approaches.
+Finally, business logic understanding ensures you know what problems this code is actually solving and why certain decisions were made.
+Jumping into modifications without this comprehensive understanding is like performing surgery without knowing anatomy - you might fix one thing but break three others.

 ## Using Ask Mode for Code Analysis